 - Knead the dough until smooth.
 Form into a ball and wrap in cling film until ready to use.

 - Carefully trim the edges of each sponge and then cut each oblong in half lengthways as evenly as you can.
 Measure each piece alongside the others and trim slightly to even up as necessary, so that each strip is as uniform as possible.

 - Heat the apricot jam in a small saucepan over a low heat, or microwave on medium until warm and liquid.

-- Use a pastry brush to coat the inside sides of the sponge lengthways, piece by piece, sticking together in a chequer-board pattern : pink and white next to each other on the bottom layer, followed by white and pink (opposite sides) on a second layer.
+- Use a pastry brush to coat the inside sides of the sponge lengthways, piece by piece, sticking together in a chequer-board pattern (pink and cream next to each other on the bottom layer, followed by white and pink (opposite sides) on a second layer).

-- Roll out the marzipan onto some baking paper (to prevent it sticking) so that you have a large square that will wrap around the whole of the cake.
+- Roll out the marzipan onto some baking paper (using a dusting of icing sugar to prevent it sticking), to make a large oblong that will wrap around the whole of the cake (measure to check).

 - Brush some apricot jam onto middle strip of the marzipan and carefully place the sponge on top of the jam (using a spatula or palette knife to help support the sponge when moving).

-- Brush the remaining long sides of the sponge with jam and carefully fold the marzipan up over the sponge, keeping it as tight as possible to the cake sides and sticking to the jam.
+- Brush the remaining long sides of the sponge with jam and carefully fold the marzipan up and over the sponge, keeping it as tight as possible to the cake sides.